 If the jack has been played into the ditch and it is displaced from its position by a non-toucher, then the jack must be restored to its marked position by a player of the opposing side.

-Should the jack be diverted from its course
+Should the jack be diverted

-action.
+3 courses of action.
 He may:

 He has a similar choice should the jack be disturbed by an opponent when it is at rest on the green or in the ditch.

 A jack in motion, or at rest on the green or in the ditch, which suffers displacement by a person not playing on the rink, or by a bowl played from another rink, should be placed in a position acceptable to the two captains.
 If they cannot reach agreement on its position the end is played again in the same direction.
 Similar action is taken if the jack is displaced by any object lying on the green or in the ditch.

 The basis of the game of bowls is fours play.
 Weve previously mentioned the singles, pairs and triples games, all of which enjoy their popularity, particularly when there are insufficient players immediately available to form a fours.